wochit/wochit-embedded/docs/index.md

 ### Open the video creator

-Call openVideoCreator() to open the video creation application in iframe.
+Call openVideoCreator() to open the video creation application.

 <code-group>